 Please make the changes to P604L35 as shown below for CID 12582:

-UL MU-MIMO is a technique to allow multiple STAs to transmit simultaneously over the same frequency resource to the receiver.
+UL MU-MIMO is a technique to allow multiple non-AP STAs to transmit simultaneously over the same frequency resource to the receiver.
 The concept is very similar to SU-MIMO where multiple spatial streams are transmitted simultaneously over the same frequency resource utilizing spatial multiplexing through multiple antennas at the transmitter and receiver.
-The key difference from SU-MIMO is that in UL MU-MIMO, the transmitted streams originate from multiple STAs.
+The key difference from SU-MIMO is that in UL MU-MIMO, the transmitted streams originate from multiple non-AP STAs.